Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     .. note::

-        You can add/remove several operator addresses in the above array simultaneously.
+        You can add/remove several operator addresses in the above array.

     If you insert everything correctly, the JSON object should look similar to the below JSON object that will add the account address "4DH219B..." as